Minee-Liane-Choi/MineeChoiLab/projects/index.md

 Overall, our aim is to understand how these two key processes (protein misfolding and perturbed RNA regulation) conspire in neurodegenerative disease.
 The ultimate hope is that through a better understanding of the molecular and cellular origins of diseases like Parkinson’s disease (PD), we will be able to take a more strategic approach to the development of novel therapies.

-{% include tags.html tags="Parkinson's, Alzheimer's, Dimentia, AI, Mitochondria, Protein aggregation, Cell death" %}
+{% include tags.html tags="Clinical neuroscience, Parkinson's, Alzheimer's, Dimentia, AI-based drug discovery, Mitochondria, Protein aggregation, Cell death" %}

 {% include search-info.html %}